Can I put my goal on pause for a little bit?

 Do Less goals with automatic data

-No PPRs on autodata goals!
+Autodata goals don't get PPRs, so the problem is different!
 But if your data source is automatic and you want to keep tracking things on vacation, and/or if you're a big Quantified Self fan, you might still want to enter your data for the break period without being at risk of derailment.
 You can use the Take a Break function to increase the rate temporarily (as shown below), so that your vacation data still falls below the bright red line.

 A Do Less goal showing a rate increase for a section of the graph